m-kareem/AirQualityMonitoring/README.md

 - I2C VOC & ECO2 gas sensor (SGP30).
 I've used [this](https://media.digikey.com/pdf/Data%20Sheets/Seeed%20Technology/101020512_Web.pdf) sensor by Seeed.
 - A 1602 LCD Display Screen with I2C module interface adapter.
 This is optional but nice to have to display the real-time measurements on the devise.

+* A more elegent option would be to use LilyGo T-Display-S3 module which has a built-in LCD display.
+You can find more information about this module [here](https://github.com/Xinyuan-LilyGO/T-Display-S3)
+* An updated code with Over The Air firmware updating feature is provided in 'T-Display-S3' directory.
+You can use this code to program the T-Display-S3 module.
+The code is based on PlatformIO IDE.
+You can use the provided platformio.ini file to configure your project.
+You may need to install other standard libraries depending on your operating system.

 ### Custom PCB design
 For a more practical application, I've made a custom designed PCB to mount the micro-controller and sensors.
 You can use the provided Gerber and Drill Files and order yours from any PCB manufacturer.
 I've used [JLCPCB](https://jlcpcb.com).
 Other parts you may need for this PCB are:
 - Two 15 Position Header Connector (2.54mm) Through Hole Tin, like [this](https://www.digikey.ca/en/products/detail/sullins-connector-solutions/PPTC151LFBN-RC/810153) one.